soong-construction/dirt-rally-time-recorder/README.md

 In case you modified the telemetry ip or port in *hardware_settings_config.xml*, adapt `config.yml` accordingly.

-TODO #26 No longer necessary?
-Unless you downloaded the bundled version, have a look at `resources/migrate.sql` to find instructions how to migrate your database for new releases.
+Unless you downloaded the bundled version, have a look at `resources/migrate.sql` to find instructions how to update to new releases.

 If you encounter errors at start-up, see if renaming the file `dirtrally-laptimes.db` helps (which will create a new database).